-GCs may be administered as a single dose via intra-muscular, intra-articular, intra-bursal or epidural routes, followed by a sufficient period of time for monitoring and clinical re-evaluation (usually a minimum of 7 days).
+GCs may be administered as a single dose via intramuscular, intra-articular, intrabursal or epidural routes, followed by a sufficient period of time for monitoring and clinical re-evaluation (usually a minimum of seven days).
 Administration of further doses is determined by the effectiveness of the initial treatment and the severity of the condition.
 The use of GCs for the treatment of most musculoskeletal conditions via these application routes rarely exceeds three doses.

-When GCs are administered orally, the initial dose may be high (e.g. 50 mg) and then tapered over 5-7 days.
+When GCs are administered orally, they are generally prescribed over a short course of 3-5 days.
 In a request for the use of oral GCs in the treatment of an acute disc injury, the permitted alternatives of an epidural or a nerve sleeve injection need to be demonstrated as being inappropriate or ineffective.

-For chronic inflammatory musculoskeletal diseases, a low maintenance dose of oral GCs may be indicated with transient increased dosage for exacerbations.
-The use of a disease activity score and laboratory markers help to guide the use and dosage of GCs in these conditions, however they are unlikely to be seen in elite athletes.
-Intra-articular GCs may be also administered and do not require a TUE.
+For chronic inflammatory musculoskeletal diseases (e.g. rheumatoid arthritis), a low maintenance dose of oral GCs may be indicated with transiently increased dosage for exacerbations.
+The use of a disease activity score and laboratory markers help to guide the use and dosage of GCs in these conditions.
+Intra-articular GCs may also be administered and do not require a TUE.
+However, these conditions are not commonly seen in elite athletes.

-2. Narcotic analgesics
+2. Narcotics

-Narcotic analgesics are administered in a dosage and frequency sufficient to control severe pain during the acute phases of injury or surgery and during the period of post-operative convalescence.
-However it would be highly unlikely that an athlete requiring narcotic analgesia for an acute injury would be competing in elite sport.
-Narcotics may be prescribed, rarely, for chronic pain.
-(See TUE Physician Guideline on Neuropathic Pain for more details).
+Narcotics are administered in a dosage and frequency sufficient to control severe pain during the acute phases of injury or surgery and during the period of post-operative convalescence.
+However, it would be highly unlikely that an athlete requiring narcotics for an acute injury would be competing in elite sport.
+Narcotics may be prescribed, rarely, for chronic pain, typically in disability sport, and usually under the supervision of a specialist (See TUE Physician Guidelines on Neuropathic Pain for more details).